roflcoopter/viseron/README.md

 # Viseron - Self-hosted NVR with object detection
-Viseron is a self-hosted, local only NVR implemented in python.
+Viseron is a self-hosted, local only NVR implemented in Python.
 The goal is ease of use while also leveraging hardware acceleration for minimal system load.

 # Notable features
 - Records videos on detected objects
 - Lookback, buffers frames to record before the event actually happened
-- Multiplatform, should support most linux based machines.\
-Builds are verified on the following platforms:
+- Multiplatform, should support any x86-64 machine running Linux, aswell as RPi3 Builds are tested and verified on the following platforms:
   - Ubuntu 18.04 with Nvidia GPU
   - Ubuntu 18.04 running on an Intel NUC
   - RaspberryPi 3B+